 When viewing homes for sale in Lower North Oaks you’ll see older, established homes, but most are well maintained.
 Also, this community was developed in an earlier time and there are no Mello Roos Taxes and no homeowner’s association!
 While homes in a homeowner’s association maintain their value better than those homes not in an association, there are also many benefits to residents living in HOA free neighborhoods as indicated below.

-Pros and Cons for Residents Living in HOA Free Neighborhoods
+Pros and Cons for Residents Living in Neighborhoods With No HOA

 - Pro – No HOA Monthly Fees – Nice!